intermedi8/IM8-Exclude-Pages/readme.txt

 * Automatic exclusion of child pages
 * Individually disable and enable the plugin filter
-* Multilanguage: currently english and german (please help us with translations if you want to see additional languages)
+* Multilanguage: currently English and German (please help us with translations if you want to see additional languages)
 * Ad-free (of course, donations are welcome)

 If you would like to **contribute** to this plugin, see its <a href="https://github.com/intermedi8/im8-exclude-pages" target="_blank">**GitHub repository**</a>.